RomaissaAdjailia/Get-AppLockerEventlog/README.md

 ## DESCRIPTION

-This script will parse all the chaneles of AppLocker events from win-event log to extract all the logs relatives to AppLocker.
-The scrript will gather all the important infomartions relatives to the events for foreinsic or threat-hunting puropse, or even in order to troubleshoot.
+This script will parse all the channels of events from the win-event log to extract all the log relatives to AppLocker.
+The script will gather all the important pieces of information relative to the events for forensic or threat-hunting purposes, or even in order to troubleshoot.
 Here are the logs we fetch from win-event:

 - EXE and DLL,
 - MSI and Script,
 - Packaged app-Deployment,
 - Packaged app-Execution.

-The out-put:
+The output:
-- The result will be dispalyed to the screen
+- The result will be displayed on the screen
 ![all](/Images/All-1.png)

 - And, The result will be saved to a csv file

-The usefull informations you will get with this script are:
+The juicy and useful information you will get with this script are:
 - FileType,
 - EventID,
 - Message,